Breast Care and Expressing Milk

-There are times when a mother will need to express (remove) milk from her breasts to save for later use.
+There are times when you will need to remove (express) milk from your breasts to save for later use.
 When you need to be away for a few hours or if your baby cannot breastfeed while he or she is in the hospital, you can express milk from your breasts.
-This prevents breast engorgement (swollen breasts) and ensures that milk will continue to be produced.
+This prevents swollen breasts (breast engorgement) and ensures you can keep making milk.

 How to Care for Your Breasts

 - Wash your breasts with clear, warm water daily when you shower.
-Wear loose-fitting clothing to prevent cutting off the circulation which might cause your ducts to become clogged.
+Wear loose-fitting clothing to prevent cutting off the circulation to your breasts.
+This could cause your ducts to become clogged.

 - You may want to wear a well-fitting nursing bra to give support.
-A nursing bra allows you to uncover the breasts without removing the bra.
+A nursing bra lets you uncover your breasts without taking off the bra.

-- You may want to keep nursing pads (washable or disposable) or clean, folded cloths inside your bra to soak up drops of milk that may leak between feedings or expressions.
-Change pads when they get wet.
+- You may want to keep nursing pads (washable or disposable) or clean, folded cloths inside your bra.
+These will soak up drops of milk that may leak between feedings or expressions.
+Change the pads when they get wet.

 - You do not need to wash your breasts before or after breastfeeding or expressing milk.
-Just let the breast milk dry on your breasts.
+You can let breast milk dry on your breasts after feedings.

 When and How to Express the Milk

-Express the milk as often as your baby would nurse if you were breastfeeding (8 times a day or every 2 to 3 hours).
-Some of these pumpings need to be during the night.
+Express the milk as often as your baby would breastfeed (at least 8 times a day or every 2 to 3 hours).
+This would include any feedings that would happen during the night.

 Hand (Manual) Expression